Sri Lanka 02.09.2014 David Abram

 Uppuveli & Nilaveli

 Resorts on Sri Lanka's quieter east coast, these beaches are more popular in the summer months when monsoon season hits the typically busier west and southern coasts.
-Miles of sleepy and utterly unspoilt beach book-ended by temple-topped Swami Rock and tiny Pigeon Island, home to some of Sri Lanka’s best snorkelling.
+Miles of sleepy and utterly unspoilt beaches are book-ended by temple-topped Swami Rock and tiny Pigeon Island, home to some of Sri Lanka’s best snorkelling.
 For total escapism in Sri Lanka, there is no where better to run to.

 A string of pristine and still largely undiscovered beaches fringe the beautiful Kalpitiya peninsula, north of Colombo, complete with Sri Lanka’s finest cluster of eco-lodges, top-class kite surfing and spectacular pods of spinner dolphins.